TwilightZebby/MooBot/README.md

 > Mainly ones like /hug, /bonk, /headpat, etc. You know, roleplay-style.

+## Why did you make this Bot?

+> Mixture of "felt like it" and "wanted to finally bring back some of the old functionality/commands from the long-dead Kawaii Bot"

 ## How many Slash Commands are there/will there be?

 > For now I am limiting myself to a maximum of 10, excluding /ping.